eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/money.md

 ```
 This method throws a `TypeError` if the provided argument is not an instance of `Currency`

-### `Money.assertUsingEqualCurrency`
+### `Money.assertUsingSameCurrency`
 ```js
 Money.assertEquivalentWithCurrency( oneMoney, otherMoney );
 ```
-This method throws a `TypeError` if either of the provided arguments are not instances of `Money` and throws an `eejs.Exception` if the currencies that are a part of each Money object are not equivalent (see `Money.assertEqualCurrency`)
+This method throws a `TypeError` if either of the provided arguments are not instances of `Money` and throws an `eejs.Exception` if the currencies that are a part of each Money object are not equivalent (see `Money.assertSameCurrency`)

 #### `Money.assertDecimal`
 ```js